Organizational culture examples and how to change them

 If you systematically introduce retrospectives as a tool for organizational development, it becomes an effective and sustainable bottom-up change process that involves all employees and increases the psychological safety of the teams at the same time.

-Echometer is a solution that makes cultural and organizational development measurable and malleable by combining retrospectives with pulse surveys.
+Echometer is a solution that makes cultural and organizational development measurable and malleable by combining retrospectives, 1-to-1 meetings and pulse surveys.
 If you are currently developing teams, give it a try:

 Health check radar in Echometer